How do I register to attend an IPU Assembly?

-On arrival at the venue, you will be given an Assembly Guidebook which provides full details of the programme, as well as logistical and practical information.
+The Assembly Guidebook is available on the Assembly App.
+It provides full details of the programme, as well as logistical and practical information.

 The Daily Journal, containing detailed information on that day’s meetings, is posted every evening on the Assembly webpage and is also on the App.

-A limited number of session documents will be available in the meeting rooms.
-Additional copies may be ordered from the “print on demand” service available in the typing pool for delegates or from the documents distribution service.
+A very limited number of session documents will be available in the meeting rooms.
+Additional copies may be ordered from the “print on demand” service for delegates or from the documents distribution service.

-How do I register to speak in the general debate and Permanent Committees?
+How do I register to speak in the general debate and Standing Committees?

-Debates in the Permanent Committees are more interactive and prepared speeches are not recommended.
-It is possible to register to take the floor 30 minutes before the opening of the session by filling in a form available on each desk and returning it directly to the IPU Secretariat in the room.
+Debates in the Standing Committees are more interactive and prepared speeches are not recommended.
+It is possible to register to take the floor 30 minutes before the opening of the session by filling in a form available on each desk and returning it directly to a member of the IPU Secretariat in the room.

 Who do I contact on procedural matters or to change my slot in the general debate?

-Please contact the Secretary or Assistant Secretary of the Assembly either in the plenary hall during general debate sittings, or through the Submission and Control of documents office, using the information found in the Assembly Guidebook.
+Please contact the Secretary or Assistant Secretary of the Assembly in the plenary hall during general debate sittings.

 How do I meet the media?